pokyah/minimal-mistakes/_posts/2018-03-01-using-r-with-docker.md

 $ docker exec -t -i <CONTAINER-ID> /bin/bash
 ```

 Docker is not limited to images existing on Docker Hub.
-It allows you to create your own images with the configuration of your own.
-Creativity is your own limit.
+It allows you to create your images with the configuration of your own.
+Creativity is the limit.
 Creating a Docker image requires a __Dockfile__ which is simply a configuration file that tells Docker what to put in your image.
 For example, you can find  the Dockfile that was used to create the rocker/geospatial image that we mentioned earlier on [github](https://github.com/rocker-org/geospatial/blob/master/Dockerfile) .
 To __build an image__ from a dockfile you simply open a terminal in the folder containing the dockfile and execute the `build` command with the name you want to attribute to your image (don't forget the "." at the end !) :

 ```bash
 $ docker build -t <IMAGE-NAME> .